tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 - click on the `Delete this repository` button
 - follow the instructions to confirm...

-Note: the page listing all of the repositories for `tcrook0` comes back and that `IntegratedProjects` no longer exists.
+Note: the page listing all of the repositories for `tcrook0` comes back.
+Note: the `GitHub` repository `IntegratedProjects` no longer exists.

 - sign out from `GitHub`